-CSHBC online learning courses cover essential knowledge about regulatory requirements to support registrants.
-Completion of free CSHBC-authored courses earn credits toward the required Continuing Competency Credits (CCCs).
+CSHBC online learning courses cover essential knowledge about regulatory requirements to support registrants and Communication Health Assistants (CHAs).
+Completion of free CSHBC-authored courses earns credits toward registrants’ Continuing Competency Credits (CCCs) requirements.
 Completion of UBC IPC on the Run courses and a San’yas Indigenous Cultural Safety Training course also earns CCCs.

-There are currently three free CSHBC online courses available via the CSHBC Online Courses portal:
+There are currently four free CSHBC online courses available via the CSHBC Learning Management System (LMS):

 - Jurisprudence: Mandatory for new registrants, optional for other registrants.

-- Documentation and Record Management: Optional for all registrants.
+- Documentation & Records Management: Optional for all registrants.

-For each course completed, you earn 3 credits toward your CCC requirements under CCC Category A3.
+For each course completed, you earn three credits toward your CCC requirements under CCC Category A3.
 All CCCs must be self-reported in the Registrant Portal.

 All new registrants must complete the Jurisprudence and Client Consent modules in order to be eligible to renew their registration for the first time.

-There are also free courses available through UBC’s IPC on the Run portal.
-To access the courses, you must first create an account.
+There are also free courses available through UBC’s TBC on the Run portal.
+To access the courses, you must first create an account and enroll.
 Each hour (or portion thereof) for courses completed will be counted as 1 CCC (if a course takes 45 minutes to complete it will be counted as 1 CCC).
 Registrants must report these credits in the CSHBC Registrant Portal.

 The San’yas Indigenous Cultural Safety Training Program is developed and offered by San’yas Indigenous Cultural Safety Training, Aboriginal Health Program, Provincial Health Services Authority (PHSA).

-For more information about the Core ICS Health Training course, see the San’yas Indigenous Cultural Training website.
+For more information about the Core ICS Health training course, see the BC Core ICS Health page on the San’yas Anti-Racism Indigenous Cultural Safety Training website.

 RAUDs, RHIPs, and RSLPs can enroll directly via the San’yas Indigenous Cultural Safety Training website, on the registration page for the course.

-When completing the registration steps, registrants must ensure they select the course titled Core ICS Health, Indigenous Cultural Competency Training for Health Care Providers.
+When completing the registration steps, registrants must ensure they select the course titled Core ICS Health.
 Other courses offered by San’yas are not approved for CSHBC CCCs.

 Payment of the $250 course fee is made to the PHSA Aboriginal Health Program.